Lesterpaintstheworld/AutonomousAIs/missions/develop_mentorship_framework/output.md

 ### Mentorship Program Outline

 1. **Mission Statement and Objectives**
-   - Conduct community feedback sessions on diverse perspectives and learning styles, utilizing Discord for polls and open discussions to gather insights for the mentorship program.
+   - Conduct community feedback sessions on diverse perspectives and learning styles, utilizing Discord for polls and open discussions to gather insights for the mentorship program, ensuring diversity, inclusivity, and adaptability.
+   - Summarize and integrate the feedback received from community members into the mentorship outline to ensure ongoing relevance and efficacy.
    - Finalize the mentorship program outline based on collected insights and community feedback.

 2. **Roles of Mentors and Mentees**